sarah-paradis/MOSAIC/docs/README.md

 <em>**a)** Spatial distribution of sampling locations stored in the first iteration of MOSAIC (red) and additional data in MOSAIC v.2.0 (blue).
 Note the increase in spatial coverage for MOSAIC v.2.0. **b)** Temporal distribution of the datapoints in MOSAIC v.2.0.
 The previous iteration of MOSAIC did not store information of the sampling year.</em>

 ### How to cite MOSAIC v.2.0.
 MOSAIC v.2.0 is currently being peer-reviewed.
-We will update this section once it is officially published, with its corresponding DOI and other citation metrics.
+We will update this section once it is officially published, with its corresponding DOI and other citation metrics.\
-(br)
 MOSAIC is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/). ![image](https://i.creativecommons.org/l/by/4.0/88x31.png)

 # What's next?